picosh/docs/posts/ops.md

 - Don't upload material that is threatening, harassing, defamatory, or that encourages violence or crime
 - Don't upload illegal content, nudity, or adult sexual content
+- Don't upload content to spam users
+- Don't upload content to employ social engineering tactics in an effort to trick users
 - Don't impersonate someone else

 If you do or if you do anything illegal, in addition to any other legal rights